open-source-education/junior-automation-tester/436a9024/readme.md

 5. Enter a invalid email, for example "user".
 6. Validates that the button is disabled.

-### (-)Test Case - Check that when the account is registered with missing data it does not send to start session
+### (-) Verify that when the account is registered with missing data it does not send to start session

 Steps to Automate: